 Two issues are produced per annum, in accordance with themes specified in the calls for contributions.

 The editorial team can be contacted at firstname.lastname@example.org

 The Feminist Africa team acknowledges the intellectual input of the community of African feminist scholars and the Editorial Advisory Board.

 We thank HIVOS and the African Women’s Development Fund for their financial support towards production and publication.

 The views expressed by contributors to Feminist Africa are not necessarily those of the Editors, Editorial Advisory Board, the African Gender Institute, or our partners.
 While every reasonable effort is made to check factual accuracy in published material, the contributors are ultimately responsible for verifying claims made in their writings.
 Neither Feminist Africa nor the African Gender Institute will be responsible for errors or inaccuracies in contributions.

-Jane Bennett, Barbara Boswell, Amrita Pande, Lauren Paremoer, Sylvia Tamale, Sandra Manuel, Selina Mudavanhu
+Jane Bennett, Barbara Boswell, Victoria Collis-Buthelezi, Simidele Dosekun, Divine Fuh, Akosua Koranteng, Christopher Ouma, Amrita Pande, Sylvia Tamale, Sandra Manuel, Selina Mudavanhu